| GENERAL RULES OF POCKET BILLIARDS

 the Glossary of Billiard Terms section for the exact meaning of the

 term.
+3.1

-TABLES, BALLS, EQUIPMENT All games described in these
+TABLES, BALLS, EQUIPMENTAll games described in these

 rules are designed for tables, balls and equipment meeting the standards